bclarkson-code/Tricycle/README.md

 "multi-head".
 Applying a mask to hide future tokens makes our attention "causal" and splitting our input into 3 pieces that we then combine with each other makes our attention "self-attention".
-Putting this all together, the formal name for this variant of attention is "Muti-head causal self attention".
+Putting this all together, the formal name for this variant of attention is "Multi-head causal self attention".
 In Tricycle, I've called it [MultiHeadSelfAttention](https://github.com/bclarkson-code/Tricycle/blob/main/src/tricycle/blocks.py#L45).

 #### MLP Block